 Natalie Boychuk is currently completing her degree in Peace, Conflict, and Justice and French.
 She was a Reach researcher from 2017-2018, working with the Jordan team to better understand the efficiency of UNHCR's biometric cash assistance program for Syrian refugees.
 Natalie is currently working with Grand Challenges Canada as a research assistant for the Humanitarian Grand Challenge, which aims to enable local manufacturing of innovations for the most vulnerable trapped in conflict.
 She is particularly interested in how innovation can address challenges women face in accessing services.

 Nina Da Nobrega Garcia is currently Director of Business Development at the Brazil-Canada Chamber of Commerce (BCCC) based in Toronto.
-She holds a Master of Global Affairs (MGA) degree from the Munk School of Global Affairs, University of Toronto, and an Honours Bachelor of Arts in International Relations from the University of Toronto.
+She holds a Master of Global Affairs (MGA) degree from the Munk School of Global Affairs and Public Policy, University of Toronto, and an Honours Bachelor of Arts in International Relations from the University of Toronto.
 Nina participated in the first cohort of the Reach Project researching the Bolsa Famila cash-transfer program in Brazil, most specifically travelling to Brasilia, Salvador and São Paulo.Previous to joining the Brazil-Canada Chamber of Commerce, Nina worked as a Research Officer for the Global Justice Lab, as a Consultant for the Open Society Foundation (OSF), and as a Consultant for the Advanced Energy Center (AEC) within MaRS.
 Nina is Brazilian and speaks fluent Portuguese, Spanish, English and French.

 Nicoli Dos Santos was a member of the first Reach Project research cohort which conducted their research on Brazil’s Bolsa Familia Program in 2015.
 Since completing the Munk School of Global Affair’s Foundational Year Program and an Honours B.A. in Health Studies and African Studies, Nicoli has continued her studies at the University of Toronto as a Master of Social Work student.
 Her research interests include inner city health care delivery; and the relationship between basic income and child welfare and development.